The Rejected Woman: Plot

-John Leslie (Nagel) is a rich, New York City man who leads a brilliant life.
+John Leslie (Nagel) is a rich New York City man who leads a brilliant life.
 While piloting his plane in Canada, he meets Diane Du Prez (Rubens) while seeking refuge from a storm.
-Shortly after John returns to New York City, Diane moves to town and the two began dating.
-Leslie's friends are scandalized by the relationship as Diane is poor, shabbily dressed and unsophisticated.
-Unbeknownst to John, his business manager James Dunbar (Wyndham Standing) offers Diane financial assistance so that she can buy the clothing and receive the proper training to fit in with John's upper class friends.
-Diane's father Samuel (George MacQuarrie) attempts to dissuade Diane from accepting the offer but she disregards her father's advice as she is convinced that John will never love her unless she becomes well dressed and sophisticated.
+Shortly after John returns to New York City, Diane moves to town, and the two begin dating.
+Leslie's friends are scandalized by the relationship, as Diane is poor, shabbily dressed, and unsophisticated.
+Unbeknownst to John, his business manager James Dunbar (Wyndham Standing) offers Diane financial assistance so that she can buy the clothing and receive the proper training to fit in with John's upper-class friends.
+Diane's father Samuel (George MacQuarrie) attempts to dissuade Diane from accepting the offer, but she disregards her father's advice as she is convinced that John will never love her unless she becomes well dressed and sophisticated.

 Shortly thereafter, John and Diane marry.
 After John learns of the arrangement Diane has made with his business manager, he becomes angry and the two quarrel.
 The couple eventually reconcile after realizing their love is greater than their differences.